theopn/leetcode/README.md

 # My Leetcode Solutions

-Here are brief overviews of my solutions.
-I take handwritten notes for all questions, and they contain more details.
+Here is the list of questions I solved along with the language(s) used and relevant topics.
+Questions and solutions I believe to be important or unique are bolded.
-Feel free to let me know if you need more explanation.
+I make detailed explanations in the [notes directory](./notes/) Feel free to let me know if you need more explanations.

-[TOC]

 ## Array/String